-Criteria JORC Code Explanation Con nmentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
-These examples should not be taken as limiting the broad meaning of sampling.
-Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
-Aspects of the determination of mineralisation that are Material to the Public Report.
-In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
-In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
+Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specif specialised industry standard measurement tools appropriate to the minera under investigation, such as down hole gamma sondes, or handheld XF instruments, etc.).
+These examples should not be taken as limiting the broameaning of sampling.
+Include reference to measures taken to ensure sample representivity and that appropriate calibration of any measurement tools or systems used.
+Aspects of the determination of mineralisation that are Material to the Publi Report.
+In cases where 'industry standard' work has been done this would be relative simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+In other cases more explanation may be required, such as where there is coarse gothat has inherent sampling problems.
+Unusual commodities or mineralisatic types (e.g. submarine nodules) may warrant disclosure of detailed information.
 Sampling of Ni is almost exclusively from diamond core drilling completed from underground platforms.
 Historical surface RC samples (completed by WMC) intersect the mineralisation.
 HMR Drilling Services has carried out underground diamond drilling at Beta Hunt since 2016 and are currently utilising a fleet of Erebus M90 mobile underground diamond core rigs.
 Sampling is highly selective according to the visual nickel mineralisation observed by the geologist.
 Generally, sampling is between 0.1m to 1.2m intervals, though some historical sample intervals are noted to 0.06m.
 Diamond drill core is logged on site by geologists for lithology, alteration, mineralisation, and structures.
 Structural measurements, alpha and beta angles are taken on major lithological contacts, foliations, veins, and major fault zones.
 Multiple specific gravity ("SG") measurements are taken per hole in both ore and waste zones.
 Field geotechnicians record the Rock Quality Designation ("RQD") measure for every second drill hole.
 All drill holes are digitally photographed.
-NQ2 drill holes designated as resource definition or exploration are cut in half with the top half of the core sent to the laboratory for analysis and the other half placed back in the core tray.
-This is then transferred onto pallets and moved to the core yard library.
-All grade control drilling is sampled as whole core samples with a maximum 1m interval.
-Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
-Drilling for Ni has been completed at the deposit from 1974 to the present by various companies and utilised predominantly diamond drilling of NQ2 diameter.
-All diamond core was oriented, as far as possible, and oriented structures logged with alpha and beta angles.
-During the drilling process the drillers mark on the end of each drill run the 'bottom of hole position' using a red chinagraph pencil.
-This orientation mark forms the basis for orientating the drill core.
-Orientation marks are usually placed at every 3m or 6m intervals and correspond with the driller's run.
-A driller's run is marked by a core block at the end of the run, the last piece of core before each block will have the orientation mark on it.
-Electronic orientation tools were used sporadically in 2018 and 2021/2022.
-Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
-Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-Historical and current practice ensures all diamond core intervals are measured and recorded for rock quality designation (RQD) and core loss.
+NQ2 drill holes designated as resource definition or exploration are cut in half with the top Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blas auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standar tube, depth of diamond tails, face-sampling bit or other type, whether core oriented and if so, by what method, etc.). companies and utilised predominantly diamond drilling of NQ2 diameter.
+All diamond core Drill sample recovery Method of recording and assessing core and chip sample recoveries ar results assessed.
+Measures taken to maximise sample recovery and ensure representation nature of the samples.
+Whether a relationship exists between sample recovery and grade ar whether sample bias may have occurred due to preferential loss/gain fine/coarse material. recorded for rock quality designation (RQD) and core loss.
 Core blocks are utilised and placed at 1m core runs in the core trays.
-The average core recovery at the deposit is routinely >95%.
-Drill rigs are supervised by company geologists to ensure adequate sample returns are being maintained.
-No bias has been observed between sample recovery and grade.
+The average core recovery at the deposit is routinely >95%. • Drill rigs are supervised by company geologists to ensure adequate sample returns are being maintained.